BioCoffice - AlterNativa3

 From the role of women in coffee production to Fair Trade and responsible consumption

-Exolina will offer us her vision and accompany us on one of the most important dates in our calendar: World Fair Trade Day.
+Exolina will give us her vision on the role of women in coffee production, the organic food and Fair Trade.
+He will accompany us on one of the most important dates in our calendar: World Fair Trade Day.

-To this end, it will take part in various activities with public institutions, educational centres and other entities to raise awareness about the benefits of consuming Fairtrade certified products for the people who produce them.
+Exolina will take part in various activities with public institutions, educational centres and other entities to raise awareness of the benefits of consuming Fairtrade certified products for the people who produce them.

-We will also discuss the development of current international cooperation projects with the Augusto César Sandino cooperative, which began in conjunction with AlterNativa3 and Terrassa City Council and now operate independently.
-Among other issues of equal social relevance, these projects focus on the empowerment of women, the defence of the environment, curbing climate change, scholarships for students and studies that promote the digital development of young people and women in the community.
+Among other issues of equal social relevance, these projects focus on women's empowerment, environmental protection, curbing climate change, scholarships for students and studies that promote the digital development of young people and women in the community.

 Exolina backs up all these activities and conversations with her experiences, as she is a relevant figure in her community for having become a person in positions of responsibility as a woman and a mother in a mostly male world.

-After leaving to pursue her secondary education, she returned to work and activate different areas of the production cooperative of which she is now president.
+After leaving her community to pursue her secondary studies, she returned to work and activate different areas of the production cooperative of which she is now president.
 Her first steps in the movement came, in fact, with a university scholarship that allowed her to learn more about the work of Augusto César Sandino.

 With a degree in Accounting from the University of Matagalpa and a diploma in gender leadership and climate change from the Latin American and Caribbean Coordinator of Small Producers and Fair Trade Workers (CLAC), she has carried out different tasks before becoming president, and the experience has led her to be increasingly committed to education for youth and women in the community, gender development and women's empowerment.